Ford Cabin

 Directions

-From Columbia Falls, travel north on Nucleus Avenue until the road ends at the intersection of Railroad Street.
-Turn right (east) on Railroad Street.
-Continue on Railroad Street; it becomes the North Fork Road.
-Continue north on the North Fork Road for 45 miles.
-Turn right on Road 308 just north of the Tepee Creek crossing.
-Follow Road 308 back across Tepee Creek to Ford Cabin.
-North Fork Road is gravel and rough in spots and only intermittently plowed during winter months, requiring four-wheel drive or chains for travel.
+From Columbia Falls, travel north on Nucleus Avenue until it ends at Railroad Street.
+Turn right (east) on Railroad Street, which becomes North Fork Road.
+Continue north approximately 45 miles (about 11 miles past Polebridge).
+Turn right on Road 308 just north of Tepee Creek crossing, cross a small bridge, and the cabin is on the right.
+The North Fork Road is gravel and rough in spots; 4WD and chains are recommended in winter.

 Amenities